dbbrandt/short_answer_granding_capstone_project/capstone_report.md

 The goal of the preprocessing was to generate the following file formats which represent the minimum fields required.
 Additional fields can be put in the files for analysis purposes but will not be used to generate the train and test files.

 * Questions (questions.csv)
-    * question_id - unique indentifier for the question
+    * question_id - unique identifier for the question
     * question - text of the question
     * answer - text of the reference answer